Murray State University: Greek life

-Shoe Tree

-Located in front of Pogue Library, Murray State tradition dictates if a couple gets married after meeting at Murray State, they return to the Quad and each one nails one of their shoes to the "Shoe Tree."
-Many of the shoes include names and dates written on them.
-If the couple has a baby, the baby's shoes are sometimes also nailed to the tree.
-The shoe tree tradition originated around 1965.
-This tree (due to a high zinc content from the nails) is a common target of lightning and has caught fire in the past.
-Previous incarnations of the Shoe Tree were removed in 1999 and 2015 due to safety reasons; the tradition continues through the third tree.
-The Shoe Tree was featured in Danish pop band Lukas Graham's September 2018 music video for their song "Love Someone."

-Tent City

-An annual tradition since 1989, Tent City is an event that takes place before every homecoming football game.
-At Tent City, more than 50 tents are set up on the track at Roy Stewart Stadium, representing fraternities, sororities, student organizations, and residential colleges.
-An average of 100 organizations participate each year.
-Students use this event as a chance to talk to and meet with alumni to help raise money for their activities throughout the school year.
+Greek life has been banned on campus several times in past decades, namely 2012 and 2018.
+The 2012 incidents involved Alpha Gamma Rho and Alpha Tau Omega fraternity houses.
+The 2018 ban on Greek life and social events followed the death of 19-year-old Zach Wardrip.

 Athletics

 The Murray State athletic teams are called the Racers.
 Their historic nickname had been the "Thoroughbreds", but all teams changed over time to "Racers", with the last holdout of baseball making the change in 2014.
 The university is a member of the NCAA Division I ranks (for football, the Football Championship Subdivision), primarily competing in the Missouri Valley Conference (MVC) since the 2022–23 academic year.
-The Racers previously competed in the Ohio Valley Conference (OVC) from 1948–49 to 2021–22; and in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1933–34 to 1947–48.
+The Racers previously competed in the Ohio Valley Conference (OVC) from 1948–49 to 2021–22; and in the Kentucky Intercollegiate Athletic Conference (currently known as the River States Conference (RSC) since the 2016–17 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1933–34 to 1947–48.

-Murray State competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football and golf; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include rifle.
+Murray State competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, and golf; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, and volleyball; and co-ed sports include rifle.

 Move to the MVC

-In July 2022, Murray State and Belmont will both leave the OVC to join the MVC.
-Because the MVC does not sponsor football, Murray State plans to remain in OVC football for the 2022 season before leaving for the Missouri Valley Football Conference (a separate entity from the MVC) in 2023.
-MSU will also maintain OVC membership in rifle, another sport not sponsored by the MVC.
+In July 2022, Murray State and Belmont left the OVC to join the MVC.
+Because the MVC does not sponsor football, Murray State remained in OVC football for the 2022 season before leaving for the Missouri Valley Football Conference (a separate entity from the MVC) in 2023.
+MSU maintains OVC membership in rifle, another sport not sponsored by the MVC.